asyd/dpkt/docs/print_packets.md

 of the packets.
 This example is focused on the fields in the Ethernet Frame and IP packet.

+If you're using a Linux "cooked v2" PCAP file, replace `dpkt.ethernet.Ethernet` parser by `dpkt.sll.SLL2`.

 **Code Excerpt**

 ``` python